kstonekuan/voice-rtc-bench/README.md

 2. **Benchmark Runners** (scheduled or manual) call `POST /connect` API endpoint
 3. **Echo Agent** creates temporary rooms for both platforms and returns credentials
 4. **Benchmark Runners** connect to rooms and run ping-pong latency tests
-5. **Results** are written to Amazon Timestream for time-series storage
+5. **Results** are written to Amazon Timestream for InfluxDB for time-series storage
 6. **Echo agents automatically leave** the room when the benchmark client disconnects
 7. **Rooms auto-expire** after 10 minutes (Daily) or when empty (LiveKit)
-8. **Dashboard** queries Timestream and visualizes metrics with filters
+8. **Dashboard** queries InfluxDB and visualizes metrics with filters

 ## Quick Start